-- (a) For all developments, there shall be no more than two (2) similar buildings placed next to each other along a street or major walkway spine. - (b) Distinctly different building designs shall provide significant variation in: - Footprint size and shape; and DRAFT SUBJECT TO FURTHER REVIEW AND REVISION - Architectural elevations and entrance features, within a coordinated overall theme of roof forms, massing proportions and other characteristics.
+- Footprint size and shape; and - Architectural elevations and entrance features, within a coordinated overall theme of roof forms, massing proportions and other characteristics.
 To meet this standard, such variation shall not consist solely of different combinations of the same building features. - (5) For development that contains Detached House and Duplex building types found in Article 3, there shall be model variety and variation among buildings as indicated in the following table:

-Minimum number of Detached houses and Duplexe models
+Minimum number of Detached house and Duplex e models

 Number of dwelling units Distinct models

 11 to 99 3

 100+ 4